peterbozso/batocera-backup-service/README.md

 ### backup

-This one uses [rclone](https://rclone.org/) to periodically backup your data to your cloud storage account (OneDrive, Google Drive, Dropbox, etc.).

 #### Setup

-Follow the steps of one of the methods [here](https://rclone.org/remote_setup/) and set up a remote of your choice with the name `backup`.
+1. Follow the steps of one of the methods [here](https://rclone.org/remote_setup/) and set up a remote of your choice with the name `backup`.
+2. Modify the config at the top of the `backup` file.
+3. Restart Batocera or use `batocera-services restart backup`.

 #### Usage

-To do a manual sync:
+To do a manual backup:

 ```bash
 chmod +x backup